 Facilities like none other...

-The GRU Cancer Center has three expressions, one laboratory-based, one clinic-based
+The Georgia Cancer Center has three expressions, one laboratory-based, one clinic-based

 and one education-based.
-Each of the GRU Cancer Center facilities are designed with
+Each of the Georgia Cancer Center facilities are designed

-a purpose.
-Using a modern, scientific approach known as evidence-based design along
+with a purpose.
+Using a modern, scientific approach known as evidence-based design

-with the expert advice of cancer patient advisors, our treatment facilities bring
+along with the expert advice of cancer patient advisors, our treatment facilities

-in nature and sunlight and puts patients in charge in as many ways possible.
-Our research
+bring in nature and sunlight and puts patients in charge in as many ways possible.

-facilities celebrate innovation, combining form with function to offer our scientists
+Our research facilities celebrate innovation, combining form with function to offer

 Adult Outpatient | Radiation Oncology | Pediatrics | Research & Academics